theresaanna/pinkresume/src/content/blog/food-stamps-viral-thread-sentiment-analysis-project.md

 # Background
 Welcome to an exciting milestone for me.
 The project I'm about to tell you about is my first foray into data analysis, machine learning, and being a user of AI in the sense of implementing it in an application and using it as a pair programming partner, in ChatGPT, ClaudeAI.

-I am in week six of a six month certification program in Generative AI at John Hopkins Whiting School of Engineering.
+I am in week six of a six month certification program in Generative AI at Johns Hopkins Whiting School of Engineering.
 We have a project at week eight, but it was a holiday weekend and I was feeling antsy to get my hands dirty.

 Please feel free to peruse the repository at [Github: SNAP Sentiment Analysis by theresaanna](https://github.com/theresaanna/SNAP_sentiment_analysis).